Thick hyperbolic 3-manifolds with bounded rank: Short carrier graphs

 As long as the $\hat W_i$ were constructed to be sufficiently wide, we can use Lemma~\ref{level surfaces} to pick level surfaces $S_i \subset \hat W_i$ such that

 Here, we are using that both terms on the right are bounded independently of $i$.
-The first term is bounded since $Y\subset X^{sh}$ and the second term is bounded by the Bounded Diameter Lemma, since it is a boundary component of a product region and therefore lies in the $1$-neighborhood of a NAT simplicial hyperbolic surface.
+The first term is bounded since $Y \subset X^{sh}$ and is connected, while the second term is bounded by the Bounded Diameter Lemma, since it is a boundary component of a product region and therefore lies in the $1$-neighborhood of a NAT simplicial ruled surface.

 In our construction, we chose the product region $\hat U \subset \hat M_A$ from a neighborhood of $\CE$ that is disjoint from $\hat f_A(Y)$.
 The ray $\hat f_A |_{[0,\infty)}$ starts on $\hat f_A(Y)$ and exits $\CE$, so it passes through $\hat U$.
 Excluding finitely many $i$, we may therefore assume that $\hat f_i(e_0)$ intersects $S_i$ for all $i$.
 Write